Why can’t we just pay Mom’s senior caregiver/housekeeper a salary?

 Senior caregivers are hourly employees under the law.

 Housekeepers and senior caregivers who are not “companions” are classified under the Fair Labor Standards Act (FLSA) as hourly employees entitled to minimum wage and overtime (non-exempt).
-The term non-exempt employee refers to a worker who IS subject to the terms of the FLSA regarding such issues as overtime compensation and minimum wage coverage, contemporaneous time tracking record keeping, as well as regulations governing how frequently the worker must be paid.
+The term non-exempt employee refers to a worker who IS subject to the terms of the FLSA regarding such issues as overtime compensation and minimum wage coverage, contemporaneous time tracking record keeping, as well as regulations governing nanny pay frequency.
 FLSA requirements are determined not by the type of pay (hourly or salary) but by the type of work that is performed.
 You must pay your senior caregiver hourly instead of paying a caregiver salary.

 In simple terms, the household employee is required to be paid an hourly wage and is entitled to overtime pay per the provisions of the FLSA.
 When your household employee receives a “salary” that covers a work week of more than 40 hours, your employment agreement must explicitly state the regular and overtime rates of pay.
 The team at HWS can help you translate your desired weekly salary into an hourly and overtime rate that protects you and the nanny.
 See our exclusive Hourly Rate Calculator for help.